strawberrymusicplayer/strawberry/README.md

 **Tidal and Qobuz streaming in Strawberry is unofficial.
 You need an official API token (or App ID/Secret) to use it, we can not provide API tokens, or help getting them.
 Tidal will not work with Tidal Masters (MQA), because MQA is a proprietary format in lossy quality without an open source decoder, we can't support it.**

-It has so far been tested to work on Linux, OpenBSD, macOS and Windows.
+It has so far been tested to work on Linux, OpenBSD and Windows.

 **We do not provide releases for macOS.
 There currently isn't any macOS developers actively working on this project.**